ufomysis/golog/README.md

 Golog is a toy implementation of Go in Prolog.

-There are multiple different rulesets for Go.
+There are many variations of the rules for Go.
 This implementation adopts the [Tromp-Taylor rules](http://tromp.github.io/go.html).
 These are sometimes referred to as the 'Logical Rules of Go' and are written in a mostly declarative manner.
 This makes them an excellent target for a Prolog implementation of Go.

 Golog currently supports:
 * Playing on a 5x5 board.
 This can be changed by setting a constant in go.pl.
 5x5 was chosen to demonstrate functionality without being too large.